Skip to content

 Tools: Picotron, Nanotron.

-MoE models act like specialized consultants - rather than activating the entire model for every input, each token gets routed to only the "experts" it needs.
+The idea: Specialized consultants - instead of activating the entire model for every input, each token gets routed only to the "experts" it needs.

 How it works: